 When Gov. Peter Shumlin made the announcement, early last year, of the creation of a consolidated campus for the Community College of Vermont and Vermont Technical College in Brattleboro, it was a welcome surprise to the region.
-The addition of the colleges will infuse new life and energy to the downtown area, and is already eagerly anticipated by many local groups looking to evolve with the new development.

 "This is really going to make Brattleboro's downtown come alive," Martha O'Connor, a member of the Vermont State Colleges Board of Trustees, told us this week.
 "I've never seen anything in my lifetime that people have been so excited about."